miker704/Strife/patch_V5_notes.md

     - Finished styles for Preview profile effects modal.
     - Finished styles for Preview avatar decorations modal.
     - Added more global styles and style vars to core root styles.
+    - Finished styles for Send A Gift modal.